mysticflute/grunt-ender/README.md

 }
 ```

-2. Under the `grunt key`, add an `output` with a path to where you want the Ender file to go
+Under the `grunt` key, add an `output` param with a path to where you want the Ender file to go

 ```js
 "ender": {